survivejs/webpack-book/manuscript/appendices/03_hmr_with_react.md

 ## Conclusion

 *react-hot-loader* allows you to set up HMR with webpack.
 It was one of the initial selling points of both and is still a good technique.
-The setup takes some care, but after you have it running, it’s cool.
+The setup takes care, but after you have it running, it’s nice.